Robert S. Katz

 In patent and trademark litigation matters, he has assisted clients in enforcing and defending intellectual property related claims at the district court and the Court of Appeals for the Federal Circuit, and in the International Trade Commission.

 Both nationally and internationally, Mr. Katz is considered one of the premier practitioners in the field of industrial designs, leading the way in the procurement and enforcement of design patents.
-On behalf of the firm’s clients, he has helped procure over 6,000 design patents in the U.S. and over 18,000 design patents/registrations outside the U.S., and has helped to successfully enforce over 100 design patents.
+On behalf of the firm’s clients, he has helped procure more than 7,000 design patents in the U.S. and more than 20,000 design patents/registrations outside the U.S., and has helped to successfully enforce over 100 design patents.
 Leaders from foreign design patent offices have consulted with him regarding industrial design policies, and he has served as an expert in design patent litigations.
 He also prepared and filed an amicus brief in the U.S. Supreme Court on behalf of IDSA (Industrial Designers Society of America).

 He is a frequent speaker on industrial design-related topics and has been invited to speak before industry and legal professional organizations on six continents.
 He has spoken at conferences and seminars hosted by ABA (American Bar Association), AIPLA (American Intellectual Property Law Association), FICPI (Federation International des Conseils en Propriete Industrielle), INTA (International Trademark Association), IPO (Intellectual Property Owners Association), IPR University Center (Finland), the U.S. Patent and Trademark Office (USPTO), and WIPO (World Intellectual Property Office).
 Representatives from the Japanese Patent Office, the Korean Patent Office, and WIPO have consulted with him on issues of design patent harmonization.